Cavalbi/device-opcua-go/README.md

 Device Services can be configured trough multiple yaml files that define the environment in which they are going to be deployed.
 Mainly they can configure two things: the device to which we are going to connect and the values to be read along with the commands that can be performed.

 ## Device Configuration
 Inside [opc-simulated-device.toml](https://github.com/Cavalbi/device-opcua-go/blob/master/cmd/res/devices/opc-simulated-device.toml) you can configure the device to which you are going to connect.
-The name of the device can be set as well as the progile that is going to be used and the actual endpoint to which make the connection
+The name of the device can be set as well as the profile that is going to be used and the actual endpoint to which make the connection

 ```toml